-It is quite normal that, after a few years, the hardener takes on a reddish color and loses its transparency.
+It is quite normal that, after a few years, the hardener takes on a reddish colour and loses its transparency.

-This color variation does not in any way compromise the quality of the resin, which can continue to be used without problems unless you need a totally colorless product.
+This colour variation does not in any way affect the quality of the resin, which can still be safely used unless a completely colourless product is required.

 6. THE RESIN SURFACE HAS AN “ORANGE PEEL” EFFECT

-If the resin surface has embossing or an “orange peel” effect after hardening, this is probably also due to the temperature of your working environment.
+If the resin surface features bulges or an “orange peel” effect after hardening, this is probably due to the temperature of your working environment as well.

-There are a few solutions that you can try to overcome this problem:
+There are a few solutions that you can try to reduce this problem:

-- If the product is not yet completely hardened, use a roller to “smooth” the surface, this procedure will eliminate the various embossings on the resin surface.
+- If the product has not yet completely hardened, use a roller to “smooth” the surface, this procedure will remove the several bulges on the resin surface.

-- If the resin is not yet completely catalyzed, you can try a repair casting of 2mm maximum.
+- If the resin has not yet completely catalysed, you can try a repair casting of maximum 2 mm [0,07”].

-- If the resin is completely catalyzed, sand it with a sheet of 100 grit abrasive paper and finish it with a layer of glossy polyurethane spray paint.
+- If the resin has completely catalysed, sand it with a sheet of 100 grit abrasive paper and finish it with a layer of glossy polyurethane spray paint.

-7. THE USED PAINT DOES NOT STICK TO THE RESIN
+7. THE APPLIED VARNISH DOES NOT STICK TO THE RESIN

 - The resin may not yet be fully cured.
-Allow the product to dry for another 24 hours before applying the varnish
+Let the product dry for another 24 hours before applying the varnish

 - Make sure that the varnish you are using is compatible with the resin.
 Do not use varnishes that are not compatible with your products.

-- Make sure that no sticky film has been created on your resin surface.
+- Verify that no sticky film has formed on your resin surface.
 If so, remove it as described in step 4.

-In addition to hardening problems, you may also encounter some problems related to a too quick polymerization of your product.
+Besides the hardening problems, you may also experience issues related to a too fast polymerization of your product.

-Again, the reasons are related to the temperature of your working environment: if the temperature is too high, the product may catalyze too quickly and compromise your work.
+Again, the reasons are linked to the temperature of your working environment: if it is too high, the product may catalyse too quickly and compromise your work.

-It is therefore advisable to keep a temperature of about 20°-25° and not to mix excessive doses of product.
+It is therefore advisable to keep the temperature at around 20°-25° [68-77 F] and not to mix excessive doses of product.

-9. THE RESIN HAS BUBBLES ON THE SURFACE
+9. AIR BUBBLES HAVE APPEARED ON THE SURFACE OF THE RESIN

-The formation of air bubbles is one of the most common problems when working with resin.
+The appearance of air bubbles is one of the most common problems when working with resin.

-To avoid this process, be sure to mix the product well and slowly in order to prevent the introduction of air into the compound.
+To avoid this process, make sure to mix the product carefully and slowly, in order to prevent air admission into the compound.

-If, during the curing process, the resin has small bubbles on the surface, these can be easily removed with the use of a heat gun that you will have to pass quickly on the surface with intervals of 10 minutes.
+If, during the curing process, the resin features small bubbles on the surface, these can be easily removed with the use of a heat gun that you will have to move quickly over the surface at 10-minute intervals.

-Remember that once the product has hardened, the bubbles cannot be removed unless you choose to make a further casting using dyes.
+Remember that once the product has hardened, bubbles can no longer be removed unless you decide to make a further casting by using colouring agents.

 An extreme cleaning will minimize the risk of contamination of the resin by external agents.